-Contract No. EP/SP/66/ Integrated Waste Manaş /12 gement Facilities, Phase 1 Keppel Seghers - Zhen Hua Joint Venture Appendix I Event / Action Plan for Co oral Monitoring
+Contract No. EP/SP/66/12 Integrated Waste Management Facilities, Phase 1

-Event Actio n ī ET Leader II EC S о с ontractor Exceedance 3 Check monitoring data Inform the IEC, SO and Contractor of the findings; Increase the monitoring to at least once a month to confirm findings; Propose mitigation measures for consideration ET and the Contractor; Discuss with the IEC 1. additional monitoring requirements and any other measures proposed by the 2.
-ET; Make the agreement on the measures to be 3. implemented. notification of the non-compliance in writing; Discuss with the ET and the IEC and propose measures to the IEC and the SO; Limit Level 1 Exceedance .
-Undertake Steps 1-4 as in 1. the Action Level Exceedance.
+Event Action ET Leader II EC S D Contractor Exceedance 2.
+Inform the IEC, SO ,and Discuss monitoring with the 1.
+ET and the Contractor; Review proposals for additional monitoring and any other measures submitted by the Contractor 2. and advise the SO accordingly.
+Discuss with the IEC 1. additional monitoring requirements and any other measures proposed by the 2.
+ET; Make the agreement on the measures to be 3. implemented. notification of the non-compliance in writing; Discuss with the ET and the IEC and propose measures to the IEC and the SO; Limit Level 1 Exceedance Undertake Steps 1-4 as in 1. the Action Level Exceedance.
 If further 2. exceedance of Limit Level, propose enhancement measures for consideration.
-ET and the Contractor; Discuss with the IEC 1. additional monitoring requirements and any other measures proposed by the 2.
+Discuss monitoring with the 1.
+ET and the Contractor; Review proposals for additional monitoring and any other measures submitted by the Contractor 2. and advise the SO accordingly.
+Discuss with the IEC 1. additional monitoring requirements and any other measures proposed by the 2.
 ET; Make the agreement on the measures to be 3. implemented. notification of the non-compliance in writing; Discuss with the ET and the IEC and propose measures to the IEC and the SO;